haoyiq114/AgentSafety/README.md

 - [Mitigating the Privacy Issues in Retrieval-Augmented Generation (RAG) via Pure Synthetic Data](https://arxiv.org/pdf/2406.14773)
     - 🔑 Key: defense
-    - 🤖 Agent Type: Tool Agent, RAG
+    - 🤖 Agent Type: Tool Agent, RAG System
     - 📖 TLDR: This paper addresses privacy risks in retrieval-augmented generation (RAG) systems that use private data for retrieval by proposing SAGE, a two-stage synthetic data generation paradigm.
 SAGE preserves key contextual information in stage-1 using attribute-based extraction and generation, and enhances privacy in stage-2 through agent-based iterative refinement.
 Experiments show that SAGE achieves comparable performance to original data while significantly reducing privacy risks.
 This work pioneers the development of high-utility, privacy-preserving synthetic data for safer RAG applications across various domains.
     - 📅 Date: Jun 13, 2024

 - [PLeak: Prompt Leaking Attacks against Large Language Model Applications](https://arxiv.org/abs/2405.06823)
     - 🔑 Key: attack
-    - 🤖 Agent Type: Tool Agent, RAG
+    - 🤖 Agent Type: Tool Agent, RAG System
     - 📖 TLDR: This paper designs a novel, closed-box prompt leaking attack framework, called PLeak, to optimize an adversarial query such that when the attacker sends it to a target LLM application, its response reveals its own system prompt.
 They formulate finding such an adversarial query as an optimization problem and solve it with a gradient-based method approximately.
 The key idea is to break down the optimization goal by optimizing adversary queries for system prompts incrementally, i.e., starting from the first few tokens of each system prompt step by step until the entire length of the system prompt.
     - 📅 Date: May 10, 2024

 - [Optimization-based Prompt Injection Attack to LLM-as-a-Judge](https://arxiv.org/pdf/2403.17710)
     - 🔑 Key: attack, defense
-    - 🤖 Agent Type: Tool Agent, RAG
+    - 🤖 Agent Type: Tool Agent, RAG System
     - 📖 TLDR: This work propose JudgeDeceiver, an optimization-based prompt injection attack to LLM-as-a-Judge.
 JudgeDeceiver injects a carefully crafted sequence into an attacker-controlled candidate response such that LLM-as-a-Judge selects the candidate response for an attacker-chosen question no matter what other candidate responses are.
 The extensive evaluation shows that JudgeDeceive is highly effective, and is much more effective than existing prompt injection attacks that manually craft the injected sequences and jailbreak attacks when extended to our problem.
 They also show the effectiveness of JudgeDeceiver in three case studies, i.e., LLM-powered search, RLAIF, and tool selection.
 Moreover, they consider defenses including known-answer detection, perplexity detection, and perplexity windowed detection.
 The results show these defenses are insufficient.
     - 📅 Date: Nov 15, 2024

 - [Poisoning Retrieval Corpora by Injecting Adversarial Passages](https://arxiv.org/abs/2310.19156)
     - 🔑 Key: attack
-    - 🤖 Agent Type: RAG
+    - 🤖 Agent Type: RAG System
     - 📖 TLDR: This work proposes an attack for dense retrieval systems in which a malicious user generates a small number of adversarial passages by perturbing discrete tokens to maximize similarity with a provided set of training queries.
 When these adversarial passages are inserted into a large retrieval corpus, they show that this attack is highly effective in fooling these systems to retrieve them for queries that were not seen by the attacker.
     - 📅 Date: Oct 29, 2023